macnetic/faust/gen_doc/bin_pkgs/README_template.md

 Let's test FAµST with the quickstart script, from a matlab terminal type:

 	>> import matfaust.demo.quickstart.*
-	>> quick_start
+	>> A = quick_start

-And then type further instructions to test a bit of the FAµST API:
+And then call some functions on Faust object A to test a bit of the FAµST API:

-Let's see what variables quickstart script has added.

-	>> whos

-Now call some functions on FAµST object A:

 	>> rcg(A)
 	>> density(A)
 	>> get_num_factors(A)

+@note if you're wondering what are these functions just consult the inline doc:

+	>> help A.rcg

 Retrieve the product factors: